 There are different ways for a business to outsource.
 The difference depends on the process and which is best for your needs.
 The typical outsourcing processes are onshoring, offshoring, and nearshoring.

-- Onshoring involves delegating work to a third party in the same country, while offshoring involves offboarding the work to an overseas entity.
+- Onshoring involves delegating work to a third party in the same country, while offshoring involves outsourcing work to an overseas entity.

 - Nearshoring is delegating work to parties across the border, such as delegating work to a virtual assistant in Mexico if you are based in the United States.